RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

             In version 2.00, the configuration file has been moved to a new location: **/root/.config/redpitaya/apps/streaming/streaming_config.json**

     #.
-Launch a console application.
+Launch the console application.

         .. code-block:: console